hashicorp/terraform-provider-aws/website/docs/r/eks_cluster.html.markdown

 ### identity

 * `oidc` - Nested block containing [OpenID Connect](https://openid.net/connect/) identity provider information for the cluster.
 Detailed below.

+### kubernetes_network_config

+* `service_ipv6_cidr` - The CIDR block that Kubernetes pod and service IP addresses are assigned from if you specified `ipv6` for `ip_family` when you created the cluster.
+Kubernetes assigns service addresses from the unique local address range (fc00::/7) because you can't specify a custom IPv6 CIDR block when you create the cluster.

 ### oidc